async-profiler/async-profiler/docs/ProfilerOptions.md

 `--ithread PATTERN` and `--xthread PATTERN` restrict wall clock sampling to a subset of threads.
 Thread names are matched against a [Pattern](#pattern-syntax): `--ithread` includes matching threads, `--xthread` excludes them.
-Patterns are matched against thread name at profiling start or thread creation; later renames are ignored. `--filter` enables filtering without patterns: no threads are sampled until added with `AsyncProfiler.addThread()`.
+Patterns are matched against thread name at profiling start or thread creation; later renames are ignored.
+The `filter` option, available through the API only, enables filtering without patterns: no threads are sampled until added with `AsyncProfiler.addThread()`.
 These options have no effect unless wall clock profiling is enabled.

 | Options given           | Threads sampled                                 |